researchk8/TopicsAndTechniques/Metrics.md

 These principles serve as a foundation for creating metrics that are not only effective but also practical and meaningful in evaluating AI applications.

+## Some metrics
+- ROUGE
+- BLEU
+- BLURT

 # Resources

 - See https://docs.ragas.io/en/stable/concepts/metrics/overview/